-

 Physical therapy is especially beneficial for children who have neurological, genetic, or orthopedic diagnoses that make gross motor skills harder for them.

-Early intervention through pediatric physical therapy can have a significant impact on a child’s long-term physical abilities, independence, and quality of life.
-It also empowers caregivers with strategies and tools to support their child’s development at home.
+Early intervention, through therapy services, can have a significant impact on a child's long-term physical abilities, independence, and quality of life.
+Therapy services also empower caregivers with strategies and tools to support their child's development at home.

-• Children of all ages may benefit from occupational therapy.
-Infants may benefit from help developing skills like reaching, grasping, rolling, sitting, and so much more.
+Children of all ages may benefit from occupational therapy.
+Occupational therapy helps infants developing skills like reaching, grasping, rolling, sitting, and so much more.

 Toddlers may benefit from occupational therapy to improve ability to respond to sensory input, follow routines, regulate emotions, and so much more.